Offences Under the Residential Tenancies Act, 2006

 - It is an offence to fail to obey an order issued by the Board that orders a person not to do certain things.

-- It is an offence to change the locks on doors to the rental unit or building without the landlord’s approval.
+- It is an offence for a tenant to change the locks on doors to the rental unit or building without the landlord’s consent.

 - It is an offence to fail to apply the tenant’s rent deposit to the rent for the last month of the tenancy.